-If there is more than one tile affected, or the issue occurs within the first 6 months of occupation (excluding immediately following adverse weather), we will investigate to rule out a fitting issue.
+If there is more than one tile affected, or the issue occurs within the first six months of occupation (excluding immediately following adverse weather), we will investigate to rule out a fitting issue.

-If there is more than one tile broken, or the issue occurs within the first 6 months of occupation we will also investigate, though unless the roof is struck by something externally its unlikely that any breakages would naturally occur.
+If there is more than one tile broken, or the issue occurs within the first six months of occupation we will also investigate, though unless the roof is struck by something externally it’s unlikely that any breakages would naturally occur.
 Any damages to tiles visible at the point of occupation or immediately after must be reported at FIHV.

 Issues relating to this area are limited but tend to relate to issues such as leaking gutters, gutters out of level or blockages.

-It is your responsibility as a homeowner to ensure that the guttering (including downpipes) is free from debris such as leaves etc to guard against blockages.
+It is your responsibility as a homeowner to ensure that the guttering (including downpipes) is free from debris, such as leaves to guard against blockages.

 In relation to the performance of the gutters, should an issue occur Avant would check the spacing of the gutter brackets/supports which should be between 600mm and 800mm dependant on any design specific factors that require additional support at shorter intervals.

-If the gutter has collapsed due to the weight of snow, this is considered to be a result of severe weather and is not covered by the warranty.
-We would however inspect to check that there are no issues with the installation.
+If the gutter has collapsed due to the weight of snow, this is a result of severe weather and is not covered by the warranty.
+We would, however, inspect to check that there are no issues with the installation.

 Any damages to these areas must be reported to your site manager during the FIHV.